 |---|---|---|

-That October loss of 105,000 jobs—partly due to federal workers taking deferred resignation offers—is the first net monthly job loss since the pandemic recovery.
+The trajectory is unmistakable: October 2025 saw the first net monthly job loss since the pandemic (-105,000).
+November managed only +64,000.
+February 2026 shed another 92,000.
 The economy isn’t creating enough jobs to keep up with population growth, let alone absorb the displaced.

 The AI Acceleration: This Isn’t Your Father’s Automation